DovoruSteve/robotserver/README.md

 Not included / Out of Scope

-	When the server runs, it tries to access a Config Server at localhost:8888.
-It has sensible defaults so I didn't bother including it as its just a Spring Boot Config Server.
-Normally I do use one because it keeps the configs in one place, which can be protected as they often contain credentials (e.g. for the REST authentication).

 	The robot is not persisted across server restarts.
 I stopped short of using any sort of database and JPA etc as the challenge didn’t require it.
 I did put in a repository interface to mock showing where the data layer would be implemented, if required.